YaohanDing/AFARtoolbox/README.md

 - Set your test_txt_file and test_txt_file_name
 - If you want to use the model trained on mean subtracted frames, (i) compute mean frames of each video, (ii) save them under a folder and (iii) set mean_image_path that contains the mean frames of videos in your dataset to that folder.

+A suggestion: It takes a long time to the test large videos.
+Consider downsampling test videos with other tools (eg. Handbrake) before processing them.

 ## Citation

 If you use any of the resources provided on this page, please cite the pipeline paper and papers relevant to the components you used: